suhanakousar/pose-detection-flask/README.md

 The app:

 Reads the uploaded image.

-Resizes it to ensure better accuracy.
+Resizes it to ensure better accuracy

 Converts the image to RGB format (required by MediaPipe).

 Applies MediaPipe's Pose solution to detect pose landmarks.

 Draws the detected landmarks and connections on the image.

 3.Return the Processed Image: